© All Rights Reserved Utrecht

 But for travellers, it's a little easier to make sense of the chaos and pick out Kazakhstan's bright spots.
 For one, it offers Central Asia's finest skiing opportunities, including heli-skiing and ski-mountaineering.
-For twos, the Tian Shan range at the country's north makes for some mighty fine scenery.
+For twos, the Tian Shan range in the country's south makes for some mighty fine scenery.
 And lastly, Kazakhstanis do have the quirk of playing polo with dead goats' bodies.

 Humans have inhabited present-day Kazakhstan since the earliest Stone Age, generally pursuing the nomadic pastoralism for which the region's climate and terrain are best suited.
 The earliest well-documented state in the region was the Turkic Kaganate, or Gokturk, Köktürk state, established by the Ashina clan, which came into existence in the 6th century AD.
 The Qarluqs, a confederation of Turkic tribes, established a state in what is now eastern Kazakhstan in 766.
 In the 8th and 9th centuries, portions of southern Kazakhstan were conquered by Arabs, who also introduced Islam.
 The Oghuz Turks controlled western Kazakhstan from the 9th through the 11th centuries.
 While ancient cities Taraz (Aulie-Ata) and Hazrat-e Turkestan had long served as important way-stations along the Silk Road connecting East and West, real political consolidation only began with the Mongol invasion of the early 13th century.
 In the 15th century, a distinct Kazakh identity began to emerge among the Turkic tribes, a process which was consolidated by the mid-16th century with the appearance of a distinctive Kazakh language, culture, and economy.